Kiloot/dotfiles/README.md

 * Useful scripts are in `~/.local/bin/`

 ## Install these dotfiles and all dependencies
-Clone the repo files directly to your home directory and install the dependancies:
+Clone the repo files directly to your home directory and install the dependencies:

 ```
 yay -S bspwm emacs fehg kitty mpd mpc polybar rofi sxhkd